AaronFR/Thinker/README.md

    But why does that need to be a limitation?
 If we let it connect to tools that help it simulate the world while it ""thinks"" in words we can have the best of both worlds.
 Unlocking a lot of capability/accuracy.

+- **Payment System**: Top up system for updating balance, log files for each individual cost incurred.

 - **Programmes**: schedules and programs written on the fly for use by the user, customisable code base.

+- **Micro thoughts**: Generated even while the prompt is being written.
+Question -> answer
+  - ~~Generate list of questions in regard to prompt, if appropriate ask user~~, otherwise pull from memory.
+  - Auto select persona to describe which persona will be selected for a given prompt, workflow to be suggested in advance

+- **Automated test writing**: Tests are non-existent in the prototyping stage, hopefully when ready the application can actually write its own tests automatically to full standard.
+  - Long due that specific "integration" user tests where created to test that the system can satisfactorily answer the user, avoid hallucinations, provide scores of high value, asses performance against tests and benchmarks etc.

+- **Internet access**: Adding internet access for workflows based on context, including the ability to expand the encyclopedia with web-sourced data.

+- **User Configuration Profile**: Profiles the user can easily select from the prompt screen and are clearly visible, e.g "expensive request", "private mode", "work", "humorous mode", etc so the user can quickly swap out configuration as they want

+- **Persona Configuration**: Left to the user as much as possible.

+- **Undo Changes Files**: e.g. to files

+- **Graph Database Implementation**: A lot of work was put into creating functionality which now needs to be done with a graph based methodology
+  - general knowledge (?
+Internet search will have to be implemented first to see the exact utility..)
+  - ~~user knowledge~~
+  - configuration (changes)
+  - Connecting relevant messages to the current prompt -> chain of messages displayed on the main section
+  - sub-categories (possibly)

 - **Parallel Processing**: Implement parallel processing to handle multiple tasks simultaneously, improving performance and reducing task completion time.